grame-cncm/faust/architecture/api/README.md

 - `-nozip` : prevents generated files to be put in a zip file.

+Options supported by iOS, CoreAudio, ALSA, JACK, PortAudio, openFrameworks and JUCE:

+- `midi`: add built-in RtMidi support to the API.
+- `osc`: add built-in OSC support to the API.
+- `soundfile`: add built-in Soundfile support to the API.

 ### Android Support

 To turn a Faust code into an Android API, just run the following command: